Skip to main content

 2 mentions Positive Neutral Negative

 • “Honestly, I did not get the point of the 3D map (some sort of hologram on the table?).
-It could simply be some cool-looking 2D sprites with actual buildings (painted, nice looking stuff) and for flying cars it could also be some flying sprites.
+It could simply be some cool-looking 2D sprites with actual buildings (painted, nice-looking stuff), and for flying cars, it could also be some flying sprites.
 Instead, it loads the computer with this strange 3D graphics while the whole gameplay is basically reading and making choices.”

-• “Although it's my personal opinion, the art style is somewhat questionable, with the 3D map of Artemis not really making sense from a logical/planning perspective, and the depictions of interiors and people seem so far detached from a 'near-future' setting.”
+• “Although it's my personal opinion, the art style is somewhat questionable, with the 3D map of Artemis not really making sense from a logical/planning perspective, and the depictions of interiors and people seem detached from a 'near-future' setting.”

 • replayability